christo/loquacious/README.md

 magic mirror through which the character could be summoned akin to a kind of cosmic video conference call.

+Good character portraits seem to have the following features:

+* Proportion of the frame that is occupied by the head is between 10% and 30%
+* Background of head is relatively uniform.
+Any detail here may be subject to warping or tearing.
+* No foreground objects or obstructions should be near the head or face.
+Otherwise they will be warped.
+* Body position ideally should look natural if held still indefinitely.
+Having the character's hands on a crystal ball or be hidden somehow makes the expected absence of hand gestures less conspicuous.
+* Face lighting and colour should be most like the training data.
+Face paint, extreme wrinkles, exaggerated features, excessive shadows or extreme postures all seem to result in pathalogically bad lip sync results.
+* Long hair is sometimes problematic because the head and face are animated exclusively inside an inset rectangle which may tear at the edge rather than produce natural movement in long hair that may extend beyond the animated inset frame.
+Hair motion is not properly simulated so hairstyles rigidly fixed to the head will work best.
+* Image resolution has a dramatic effect on lipsync latency and final quality but more experimentation is required to determine sweet spots.

 ## Speech to Text

 (STT) Listens to audio and transcribes audible speech to text that is fed to the LLM.

+Interesting problems:

+* Voice isolation
+* Distinguishing ambient speech from conversational address.
+* Interruption and speaking over.
+* Collaborative handling of transcription errors.
+* Accent tuning.
+* Round-trip pronunciation metadata.
+The LLM can't hear the speech, only the transcription.
+This may make some interactions terrible unless there is some metadata that the STT and TTS can share around pronunciation.
+Worst case scenarios are expected to be ridiculous.

 ## Large Language Model (LLM)

 Takes text input from the user (or some other situational instructions) and using a prepared system prompt, responds in-character with text that is fed to the text-to-speech (TTS) system.

+The LLM may be useful for augmenting an additional expert system described below also for making judgements about situational workflow using several
+inputs: transcript, vision to text, pose estimation to text, relevant knowledge base embeddings, explicit guided review of conversation history, possibly conversation from sessions with other users at the same event.

+Some form of "memory" may also be usefully implemented.

 ## Text to Speech (TTS)